BradleyCodeU/bradleycodeu.github.io/_apcsa/ch3implementingclasses/ch3cashregister.md

 */
 public class CashRegister
 {
+  // private instance variables go here

   /**
     Constructs a cash register with no money in it.
   */
   public CashRegister()
   {
     taxRate = 0.075; // The combined sales tax rate for Hilliard, OH is 7.5%.
 This is the total of state, county and city sales tax rates.

     //variable for number of items purchased

     //variable for the "running total" due

     //
   }

   /**
     recordPurchase(double amount)
     Records the sale of a NON-TAX item.
     Adds the price of the item to the running total due.
     @param amount the price of the item
   */
   public void recordPurchase(double amount)
   {
   }

   /**
     recordTaxablePurchase(double amount)
     Records the sale of a TAXED item.
     Use getItemTax() to calculate the tax for this purchase.
     Then, add the price of the item to the running total due.
     @param amount the price of the item
   */
   public void recordTaxablePurchase(double amount)
   {
   }

   /**
     receivePayment(double amount)
     Processes a payment received from the customer.
     @param amount the amount of the payment
   */
   public void receivePayment(double amount)
   {
   }

   /**
     giveChange()
     Computes the change due and resets the machine for the next customer.
     @return the change due to the customer
   */
   public double giveChange()
   {
   }

   /**
     getItemCount()
     Returns number of items purchased.
     @return the number of items purchased
   */
   public int getItemCount()
   {
   }

   /**
     getItemTax(double itemAmount)
     Calculates the total tax collected during recordTaxablePurchase() Calculate the amount of tax for this item by multiplying itemAmount and the taxrate instance variable
     @param itemAmount the pretax price for this item
     @return the total tax for this item
   */
   private double getItemTax(double itemAmount)
   {
+  }
 }
 </pre>
 Complete programming projects 3.1 and 3.2 on page 125.